11/08/2024

 Can you provide a brief overview of Tempus as a precision medicine platform?

 Sasser: The core of Tempus’ mission is to harness the power of technology, data, and artificial intelligence (AI) to enhance precision medicine, enabling physicians and drug developers to better match the right therapies to patients.
 Tempus is able to unlock precision medicine at scale, especially in oncology, since we have multiple products and services focused on this platform approach.
-Our multimodal dataset, now reaching over 250,000 patients with clinical, molecular, imaging, labs, and types of data, can be leveraged with machine learning and AI methodologies to maximize insights.
+Our multimodal dataset, now reaching over 250,000 patients with clinical, molecular, imaging, labs, and other types of data, can be leveraged with machine learning and AI methodologies to maximize insights.
 We combine this with intelligent diagnostics at scale, providing context to diagnostic assays and devices when they are woven into the broader ecosystem of the product suite.
 These diagnostics then feed back into the broader data model, providing a feedback loop that continues to strengthen our insight generation as we scale.
 We then make this data and insights available to the physicians and healthcare centers providing patient care, as well as life sciences companies developing the next generation of oncology medicine.

 How does AI help alleviate challenges throughout drug development?